trioderegion/squadron/README.md

 # Squadron

 A [Warp Gate](https://github.com/trioderegion/warpgate) pylon for formation, or marching order, management for Foundry VTT.
+Requires Warp Gate v1.7.4 or higher.

 Below is a demonstration of Squadron in action.